QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-The non-zero spectral and statistical parts of the self-energy $\Pi^{(\rho/F)}(A,F,\rho)$ on the r.h.s and the space-time local part $\Pi^{(0)}(F)$ on the l.h.s of these coupled set of equations make the evolution equations nonlinear in the fluctuations.
+The non-zero spectral and statistical parts of the self-energy $\Pi^{(\rho/F)}(A,F,\rho)$ on the r.h.s and the space-time local part $\Pi^{(0)}(F)$ on the l.h.s of this coupled set of equations make the evolution equations nonlinear in the fluctuations.
 In general, they contain contributions from the interaction vertices of QCD, where in addition to the standard three- and four-vertices there is a three-gluon vertex associated with the presence of a non-vanishing field expectation value.
-The explicit expressions for the derivatives on the r.h.s of \Eq{eq:AEOM} and the self-energy contributions entering \Eqs{eq:rhoEOM} and \Eq{eq:FEOM} are given to three loop order ($g^6$) in Ref.~\cite{Berges:2004pu}, and the corresponding expressions in co-moving $(\tau,\eta)$ coordinates can be found in Ref.~\cite{Hatta:2011ky}.
+The explicit expressions for the derivatives on the r.h.s of \Eq{eq:AEOM} and the self-energy contributions entering \Eq{eq:FEOM} were given to three loop order ($g^6$) in Ref.~\cite{Berges:2004pu}, and the corresponding expressions in co-moving $(\tau,\eta)$ coordinates can be found in Ref.~\cite{Hatta:2011ky}.
 The inclusion of quark degrees of freedom follows along the same lines and can also be found in Ref.~\cite{Berges:2004pu}.

-The non-equilibrium initial conditions for the coupled evolution equations \Eq{eq:AEOM}, \Eq{eq:rhoEOM} and \Eq{eq:FEOM} can be formulated in $(\tau,\eta)$ coordinates (and Fock-Schwinger gauge ${\cal A}_{\tau}=0$) for the Glasma initial conditions we discussed in the previous section.
+The non-equilibrium initial conditions for the coupled evolution equations \eq{eq:AEOM} and \eq{eq:FEOM} can be formulated in $(\tau,\eta)$ coordinates (and Fock-Schwinger gauge ${\cal A}_{\tau}=0$) for the Glasma initial conditions discussed in Sec.~\ref{sec:Glasma}.
 The gauge field expectation values in \Eq{eq:KMW} correspond to the Glasma background fields, while the spectral and statistical two-point functions describe the fluctuations.
-The former satisfy at all times the equal-time commutation relations
+At all times the former satisfy the equal-time commutation relations